Resume & CV Development

 Remember that you want your resume to showcase the knowledge, skills, and abilities (KSAs) you possess that your potential employer seeks in a new hire.
 You've done your research into what these KSAs are ... now you need to see how it is that you match up!

-We’ve developed an easy to follow chart to help you work through the process of what to include on each resume you write.
+We’ve developed an easy-to-follow chart to help you work through the process of what to include on each resume you write.
 Here is a snapshot (download the pdf here):

 Now you are ready to write your statements.